JerryFleming/PyDoc/library/xml.etree.elementtree.rst

       This is controlled by the *encoding* argument.
 If *encoding* is ``"unicode"``, the output is a string; otherwise, it's binary.
-Note that this may conflict with the type of *file* if it's an open :term:`file object`; make sure you do not try to write a string to a binary stream and vice versa.
+Note that this may conflict with the type of *file* if it's an open :term:`文件对象`; make sure you do not try to write a string to a binary stream and vice versa.